GoogleCloudPlatform/cloud-sql-proxy/examples/k8s-service/README.md

-# Using the Cloud SQL Auth Proxy with PgBouncer
+# Running the Cloud SQL Proxy as a Service

-This example demonstrates how to run the Cloud SQL Auth Proxy with PgBouncer on Kubernetes.
+This example demonstrates how to run the Cloud SQL Auth Proxy with PgBouncer on Kubernetes as a service.
 It assumes you have already successfully completed all the steps in [Using the Cloud SQL Auth Proxy on Kubernetes][sidecar].

-In this example, you will deploy [PgBouncer][] with the proxy as a sidecar, in addition to configuring encryption between the application and PgBouncer.
+In this example, you will deploy [PgBouncer][] with the Cloud SQL Auth Proxy as a sidecar, in addition to configuring encryption between the application and PgBouncer.

-## Warning
+## A Word of Warning

-The sidecar is the recommended choice for most users because ... (simpler, less overhead, more secure, lower latency)
+Running PgBouncer with the Cloud SQL Auth Proxy may pose a significant operational burden and should be undertaken with caution given the attendant complexity.

+In general, we recommend [running the proxy as a sidecar][sidecar] to your application because it is simple, there is less overhead, it is secure out of the box, and there is less latency involved.

-The service pattern is useful when you are (at very large scale, need a middleware connection pooler, run into SQL Admin API quota problems).
+However, the service pattern is useful when you are at very large scale, when you clearly need a database connection pooler, and when you are running into SQL Admin API quota problems.

-This is an advanced example.
-Running PgBouncer may be a significant operational burden.
-Nonetheless, running the proxy with PgBouncer may be an appropriate choice when running the proxy as a sidecar no longer works effectively at your scale.
+## Initial Setup

+Before we deploy PgBouncer with the Cloud SQL Auth Proxy, there are three initial steps to take.

-## Generate Certificates for PgBouncer
+### Generate Certificates for PgBouncer

 First, you will need to generate certificates to encrypt the connection between the application and PgBouncer.
 We recommend using [CFSSL][] to handle